RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks

-\begin{itemize} \item A novel formulation of the mode selection problem has been proposed using a two-level Analytic Hierarchy Process (AHP) \cite{AHP} which facilitates decision making based on multiple criterion and options (shown in Fig. \ref{AHP}).
-In level 0 of the proposed AHP, the QoS requirements of application classes have been characterized using four Key performance indicators (KPIs) namely data rate, latency, reliability and jitter (criteria for the AHP).
-The level 1 of the proposed AHP framework performs pairwise comparisons between the modes (options for the AHP).
-Based on the pairwise comparisons in level 0 and level 1, the proposed AHP computes a priority vector for a given application class. \item Next, a novel mode selection algorithm is proposed which combines the static priority vector (computed by the AHP) with the dynamic RSRPs from LTE-A, NR and relay devices, thus considering the impact of UE mobility and avoiding unnecessary handover. \item Finally, the performance of our proposed AHP based mode selection approach has been compared with three existing mode selection approaches: a SDN based \cite{b7}, a RSRP based \cite{RSRP_baseline} and the JMSRA \cite{JMSRA}.
-The simulation results reveal that our proposed algorithm significantly outperforms the existing approaches in terms of the major KPIs for all three slices, i.e., eMBB, uRLLc and mMTc, while ensuring appropriate trade-offs among the opposing factors by choosing modes appropriately. {\bf For eMBB applications, our approach increase throughput upto $20\%$; for uRLLc applications, our approach significantly decrease latency and BER ($50\%$ and $45\%$ respectively); for mMTc applications, our approach significantly decrease BER and jitter ($48\%$ and $52\%$ respectively), when compared to the best performing related works.} \end{itemize}
+\begin{itemize} \item {\bf Problem formulation:} The mode selection problem in D2D enabled 5G HetNet is formulated as a Markov Decision Process (MDP) accounting slice specific QoS requirements, UE velocity, current mode of communication and Signal-to-Interference-plus-Noise Ratio (SINR) at the UE.
+Therein, actions represent mode selections and reward represents the extent upto which the QoS is met.
+Our goal is to determine the policy (i.e., modes to be selected over time) to optimize long term discounted reward (i.e., QoS achieved). \item {\bf Novel RL+AHP based mode selection:} To solve the mode selection problem, the AHP technique has been combined with an RL approach namely Combinatorial Adversarial Multi-armed bandit (CAMAB) approach.
+The CAMAB part is responsible for finding the optimal combination of entries in the Level 0 Pairwise Comparison Matrix (PCM) of the AHP.
+While the proposed two-level AHP approach facilitates decision making based on multiple criterion and options (shown in Fig. S1), the CAMAB approach determines the weights of each criteria based on the feedback from the environment.
+In \textbf{Level 0} of the proposed AHP, the QoS requirements of application classes have been characterized using four key performance indicators (KPIs) namely \emph{data rate}, \emph{latency}, \emph{reliability} and \emph{jitter} (criteria for the AHP).
+The \textbf{Level 1} of the proposed AHP framework performs pairwise comparisons between the modes (options for the AHP).
+Based on the pairwise comparisons in Level 0 and Level 1, the proposed AHP computes a priority vector for a given application class.
+Next, the priority vector (computed by the RL+AHP method) is combined with the RSRPs from LTE-A, NR and relay devices, to incorporate the impact of UE mobility.
+Thereafter, mode selection is performed based on the computed priorities.
+Finally, feedback from the environment is collected in terms of the perceived QoS, which is further used by the CAMAB algorithm to compute the criteria weights of the AHP (at Level 0).